-- Call 911 immediately if a threat is received anywhere on campus. - Call 406-475-4931 (John Rutherford, Director of Facilities & Maintenance) or 208-669-0707, (Tricia Fiscus, Asst.
-Dean of Admin.
-Affairs), or if at APC include 208-305-1042 (Stephanie Hunthausen, Executive Director of CTE). - Refer to the Bomb Threat Checklist (Appendix A) - Keep the caller on the line, ask him or her to repeat the message several times, and gather more information, such as caller ID. - Write down the threat verbatim, using the caller's own words, and record any other information. - Don't hang up under any circumstances! - Helena law enforcement personnel will be in charge.
+- Call 911 immediately if a threat is received anywhere on campus. - Call 617-446-3691 (Kelley Turner, Executive Director of Operations), or 406-475-4931 (John Rutherford, Director of Facilities & Maintenance) or if at APC call 617-446-3691 (Kelley Turner, Executive Director of Operations), or 208-305-1042 (Stephanie Hunthausen, Executive Director of CTE). - Refer to the Bomb Threat Checklist (Appendix A) - Keep the caller on the line, ask him or her to repeat the message several times, and gather more information, such as caller ID. - Write down the threat verbatim, using the caller's own words, and record any other information. - Don't hang up under any circumstances! - Helena law enforcement personnel will be in charge.
 Ask them if and how the building should be evacuated. - If building is evacuated, ensure individuals are removed to the farthest possible secure point with as much protection from debris as possible. - Keep people away from windows.
 Employees are most familiar with what is "normal" and what would be out of place and may be asked to go with law enforcement to do a search of the building.